 Elk, Antelope, Deer & Turkey Safety Course

 Camp Navajo Safety Course's will be available for those hunters that were successfully drawn for Camp Navajo hunts and for those who may wish to apply for Camp Navajo hunts in the future.
-Times/location of the courses will be announced on this web page once draw results are published by AZGFD
+Times/location of the courses will be announced on this web page once draw results are published by AZGFD.

-Camp Navajo hunting eligibility is divided into following categories: Department of Defense (DOD) and Military, Disabled American Veterans (DAV) & Purple Heart Recipient (PH), Wounded Warrior (WW) and Other (OTH).
+Camp Navajo hunting eligibility is divided into the following four categories: Department of Defense (DOD) and Military, Disabled American Veterans (DAV) & Purple Heart Recipient (DAV) (PH), Wounded Warrior (WW) and Other (OTH).
 All hunting applicants must attend the Camp Navajo Hunting Certification Course prior to hunting.
 The purpose of the Camp Navajo Hunting Certification Course is designed to promote safe, knowledgeable and responsible hunter conduct, to emphasize the importance of abiding by policies specific to Camp Navajo, and to ensure hunting practices that do not impair the military or storage missions on the installation.
 All hunting prerequisite requirements will be collected during the Camp Navajo Hunting Certification Course or by mail.
 Due to mission requirements, hunting dates may be canceled, hunting areas may be minimized and/or hunting may be closed temporarily with little, to no notice.
 In the event a hunt is canceled, hunters drawn for these permits shall not be reimbursed or otherwise compensated by the Arizona Game and Fish Department or Camp Navajo.